EdenDotan2812/DL_Project/README.md

-Final Project - Deep Learning in medical Imaging course Classification of Cancer and Blood Cells
+Final Project - Deep Learning in Medical Imaging Course Classification of Cancer and Blood Cells

 Overview
-This project focuses on classifying cancer and blood cells using digital holographic microscopy images.
-The main objective is to enhance diagnostic accuracy and efficiency through the application of Convolutional Neural Networks to classify optical phase density (OPD) images of cells.
+This project aims to classify cancer and blood cells using digital holographic microscopy images.
+By applying Convolutional Neural Networks to classify optical phase density (OPD) images, we strive to improve diagnostic accuracy and efficiency in medical imaging.

 Project Description
-Circulating tumor cells are crucial biomarkers for cancer diagnosis, prognosis, and treatment monitoring.
-Detecting these cells in peripheral blood is challenging due to their low abundance and limitations of traditional methods.
-This project aims to improve the detection and classification of CTCs and various blood cells using deep learning techniques applied to OPD images.
+Circulating tumor cells (CTCs) are vital biomarkers for cancer diagnosis, prognosis, and treatment monitoring.
+Detecting these rare cells in peripheral blood is challenging due to their low abundance and the limitations of traditional detection methods.
+This project leverages deep learning techniques to enhance the detection and classification of CTCs and various blood cells using OPD images obtained through digital holographic microscopy.

 Key Features
-Classification of Six Cell Types: The dataset includes 2,000 OPD maps representing two types of colorectal cancer cells (SW480 and SW620) and four types of blood cells (Granulocytes, Lymphocytes, Monocytes, and Erythrocytes).
+Classification of 5 Cell Types: The dataset includes 2,000 OPD maps representing two colorectal cancer cell lines (SW480 and SW620) and three types of blood cells (Granulocytes, Monocytes, and PBMCs).
-Deep Learning Models: Implementation and comparison of different CNN architectures, MobilenetV2, resnet50, vgg16, Dinov2 and pre-trained MobilenetV2 on OPD images.
+Deep Learning Models: Implementation and comparison of various CNN architectures, including MobileNetV2, ResNet50, VGG16, DinoV2, and a pre-trained MobileNetV2 optimized for OPD images.
 Repository Structure
+load_data.py: Script for loading and processing the OPD maps into a structured dataset.
+Final_Project.ipynb: Code for training and evaluating MobileNetV2, ResNet50, and VGG16 models on the dataset.
-dataset_invariant_sw.py: Script for loading and processing the cell image dataset. utils_invariant.py: Contains utility functions for data processing, visualization, and performance metrics. train.py: Main script to train and evaluate different CNN models on the dataset. models/: Directory containing custom CNN models and pre-trained models used in the project. results/: Directory for storing training logs, model checkpoints, and evaluation results.
+OPD_Model_and_DinoV2.ipynb: Code for training and evaluating DinoV2 and the pre-trained MobileNetV2 models on OPD images for different classification tasks. saved_models/: Directory containing the trained models used for evaluation. results/: Directory for storing evaluation plots and results.
 Results
 The best-performing model achieved over 95% accuracy in classifying cancer and blood cells based on their OPD profiles.
-This demonstrates the potential of using deep learning and label-free imaging for non-invasive cancer diagnostics.
+This demonstrates the effectiveness of combining deep learning with label-free imaging for non-invasive cancer diagnostics.